Phillip Hallam-Baker

 Phillip Hallam-Baker is a computer scientist, mostly known for contributions to Internet security, since the design of HTTP at CERN in 1992.
-Self-employed since 2018 as a consultant and expert witness in court cases, he previously worked at Comodo, Verisign Inc., and at MIT Artificial Intelligence Laboratory.
+Self-employed since 2018 as a consultant and expert witness in court cases, he previously worked at Comodo, Verisign, and the MIT Artificial Intelligence Laboratory.
 He is a frequent participant in IETF meetings and discussions, and has written a number of RFCs.

-In 2007 he authored the dotCrime Manifesto: How to Stop Internet Crime; although the book is readable by novices, Ron Rivest still considered it a source of ideas for his course on Computer and Network Security at MIT in 2013.
+He introduced the misspelling of referrer in the original proposal to incorporate the "Referer" header field into the HTTP specification.
+In 2007 he authored the dotCrime Manifesto: How to Stop Internet Crime; Ron Rivest used it as a source of project ideas for his course on Computer and Network Security at MIT in 2013.

 Biography

 Hallam-Baker has a degree in electronic engineering from the School of Electronics and Computer Science, University of Southampton and a doctorate in Computer Science from the Nuclear Physics Department at Oxford University.
 He was appointed a Post Doctoral Research Associate at DESY in 1992 and CERN Fellow in 1993.

 Hallam-Baker worked with the Clinton-Gore ’92 Internet campaign.
-While at the MIT Laboratory for Artificial Intelligence, he worked on developing a security plan and performed seminal work on securing high-profile federal government internet sites.
+While at the MIT Laboratory for Artificial Intelligence, he worked on developing a security plan and performed work on securing high-profile federal government internet sites.